sgiguere/SeldonianML-Release/README.md

 # SeldonianML

-Python code implementing algorithms that provide high-probability safety guarantees for solving classification, bandit, and off-policy reinforcement learning problems.
+Python code implementing algorithms that provide high-probability safety guarantees for solving classification problems.
 For further details, see our paper, "Preventing undesirable behavior of intelligent machines", Science 2019.

 # Installation